Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction: Method

 \paragraph{Multi-modal latent encoding.}

 The three modalities come in the form of images and can thus be naturally predicted by the video diffusion architecture.
 However, this requires first mapping them to the latent space, for which we need suitable versions of the encoder $\mathcal{E}$ and decoder $\mathcal{D}$ from \cref{sec:pre}.
-Related prior works~\cite{ke2024repurposing,fu2024geowizard} for depth prediction simply repurposed a pre-trained image encoder-decoder without change.
-We found this to work well for depth and ray maps, but not for point maps.
+Related prior work~\cite{ke2024repurposing,fu2024geowizard} for depth prediction simply repurposes a pre-trained image encoder-decoder without modification.
+We found this to work well for disparity and ray maps, but not for point maps.
 Hence, for the point maps only, we fine-tune the pre-trained decoder $\mathcal{D}$ using the following objective function~\cite{wu2020unsupervised}:

 where $\bm{\sigma} \in \mathbb{R}^{H \times W}$ is the uncertainty of the reconstructed point map, which is also predicted by an additional branch of our VAE decoder.
-We leave the encoder $\mathcal{E}$ unchanged to modify the latent space as little as possible; instead, we normalize the point maps in the range of $[-1, 1]$ to make them more compatible with the pre-trained image encoder.
+We leave the encoder $\mathcal{E}$ unchanged to modify the latent space as little as possible; instead, we normalize the point maps to the range $[-1, 1]$ to make them more compatible with the pre-trained image encoder.

-\paragraph{Video Conditioning.}
+\paragraph{Video conditioning.}

 The original video diffusion model is conditioned on a single image, but here we need to condition it on the entire input video $\mathcal{I}=\{\bm{I}^i\}_{i=1}^N$.
-To this end, we use a hybrid conditioning mechanism using two streams.
+To this end, we use a hybrid conditioning mechanism with two streams.

-As shown in the Fig.~\ref{fig:framework}, in one stream, we extract a global representation of each frame $\bm{I}^{i}$ by passing it to CLIP~\cite{radford2021learning} followed by a lightweight learnable query transformer~\cite{awadalla2023openflamingo}.
+As shown in Fig.~\ref{fig:framework}, in one stream, we extract a global representation of each frame $\bm{I}^{i}$ by passing it to CLIP~\cite{radford2021learning} followed by a lightweight learnable query transformer~\cite{awadalla2023openflamingo}.
 These vectors are incorporated in the transformer via cross-attention layers injected in each U-Net block.
 In the other stream, we extract \emph{local spatial} features from the VAE encoder and concatenate them channel-wise to the noised latents, encoding the generated 4D modalities $\{(\bm{D}^i,\bm{X}^i,\bm{r}^i)\}_{i=1}^N$.